asceth/bbcoder/README.md

 Options for #tag

 * :as (symbol) -> use this as the html element ([b] becomes strong)
-* :match (regex) -> convert this tag and its content to html only if the content matches the regex
+* :match (regex) -> convert this tag and its content to html only if the content and meta matches the regex (see img tag above for example)
+* :match_meta (regex) -> same as :match except only for meta
+* :match_content (regex) -> same as :match except only for content
 * :parents ([symbol]) -> ignore this tag if there is no open tag that matches its parents
 * :singular (true|false) -> use this if the tag does not require an ending tag